jtavares/heapguard/README.md

 # heapguard Overview
-`heapguard` is a simple overflow and underflow detector.
+`heapguard` is a simple overflow and underflow detector which can be used to detect and locate suspected out-of-bounds memory accesses to the heap.

-`heapguard` hooks the memory manager by overriding library symbols `malloc()` and friends to allocates memory in such a way to make it possible to detect overflows and underflows at time of offense.
+`heapguard` hooks the memory manager by overriding library symbols `malloc()` and friends to allocate memory in such a way to make it possible to detect overflows and underflows *at the time of offense*.
+Your application will segfault or break at the precise moment an out-of-bounds read or write occurs, rather than at some arbitrary point in the future when the corrupted memory is used.

 `heapguard` can be configured at compile time to detect either underflows or overflows, but not both at the same time.